caam37830/project-group-11/doc/checkpoint/report.md

 The only way for a simulation to reach a completely infected populace is to have a removal proportion (k) of 0.
 Otherwise, we see that higher rates of k deteriorate the infected population faster and faster.

+Also, we can see that for low _t_, the contour lines show that as `b` approaches certain levels, it requires very large increases in `k` to prevent the infection rate from skyrocketing.
+But, as `b` gets very large (beyond the level that causes a spike), the level of `k` required actually begins to decrease.
+This results from the fact that the phase diagrams fix the time, `t`, and so if `b` is too high, and the infection lasts for a relatively short time, then many infections will resolve before `t`.
+Meanwhile, if `b` is relatively small, then even small increases in `b` will cause the number of cases at time `t` to increase a lot if the recovery time, `k` is relatively longer.

 ### Time Plots of S, I, R
 b=3, k=0.01
 ![](figures/ode1.png)